 Playing piano by ear is an excellent skill to have.
 I'm sure you've seen people who can do it well.
 They can sit down and play anything they hear.

 Some people have a talent for playing by ear but it is also a skill that can be learned.
-I have found that the more I practice it the better I get.
+I have found that the more you practice it the better you get.

 If you haven't learned chords, I would recommend doing that before you start playing piano by ear.
 Chords make it much easier to play by ear.
 (And my number one way to learn piano without sheet music.)